stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-10-sausages-and-topiary.md

 Sachuest Point National Wildlife Refuge has 2.5 miles of nature trails bordering a rocky shore and beach.
 It is a small penninsula off of the Aquidneck Island where Newport is found.
 When looking at a map, Camilla suggested it looks like an ostrich.
 The grassy park is home to many deer, rabbits, and birds.

-The entrance to the trail had a sign clearly warning of tics.
+The entrance to the trail had a sign clearly warning of ticks.

 ![Camilla and Linda and Tic Sign]({{ site.pics_url }}20240730_075132.jpg)